X-Hax/SonicAdventureBlenderIO/documentation/docs/guides/event_editing.md

 The exporter will verify that the animation is "vanilla" (only one track, no modifiers, same length as scene itself, and similar).
 If the track is vanilla, it will be exported as is; Otherwise the exporter will bake the animation for the entire scene, which will take much longer.

 #### Shape Animations
-Shape animations are handled a bit different than the regular shape animation export.
+Shape animations are handled a bit differently than the regular shape animation export.
 The addon will require you to align shape animations in your NLA tracks with the scenes start and end, as opposed to naming them all the same.
 The [curve requirements](./animating.md#limitations) remain the same.

 #### Camera animations
 Camera animations act similarly to node animations, as they will be baked if not vanilla.
 As with shape animations, you will not need to ensure their names, as the animations will be derived from which scene they take place in.